js2264/scRNAseq_Physalia_2021/content/Day05/_index.md

 ## Journal club (1h)

-We will discuss in group(s) about two method papers published in 2020.
+We will discuss in group(s) about the following method paper published in 2020.

 > Schwabe et al.:
 *The transcriptome dynamics of single cells during the cell cycle*, **Molecular Systems Biology 2020** (DOI: [10.15252/msb.20209946](https://doi.org/10.15252/msb.20209946))

-> XXX

-Read them ahead and identify one or two points that you would wish to discuss with the group.
+Read it ahead and identify one or two points that you would wish to discuss with the group.

 ---